hardinfo2/server/README.md

 Status
 ------
  - Has an initial homepage for the project and shows some results from the benchmarking data
- - Is currently using the GO-server with sqllite3 database.
- - TODO: add save data(JSON->Mariadb), fetch data(Mariadb->JSON)

 Development
 ----